corda/corda/docs/source/index.rst

 You can learn more in the :doc:`release-notes`.

+.. only:: htmlmode

+   .. note:: You can read this site offline by `downloading the PDF`_.

+   .. _`downloading the PDF`: _static/corda-developer-site.pdf

 Corda Enterprise is binary compatible with apps developed for the open source node.
 This docsite is intended for administrators and advanced users who wish to learn how to install and configure an enterprise deployment.
 For application development please continue to refer to `the main project documentation website <https://docs.corda.net/>`_.